suggap

 Plot

-Brandon Sullivan is an executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily.
-One day, Brandon makes eye contact with a woman wearing an engagement ring on the subway during his morning commute.
-She initially reciprocates but becomes uncomfortable.
-When they exit, she disappears into the crowd.
-Brandon and his married boss, David, hit on women at a club.
-Later, Brandon has sex in a back alley with a woman David was pursuing at the club.
+Brandon Sullivan is an executive living in New York City; he frequently has sex with prostitutes, views pornography, and masturbates several times daily, including at work.
+One day, during his morning commute, Brandon makes eye contact with a woman wearing an engagement ring on the subway.
+She initially reciprocates but becomes uncomfortable; when they exit, she disappears into the crowd.
+Brandon shares a shallow friendship with his adulterous boss, David.
+One night, after David fails to hit on women at a club, Brandon has sex in a back alley with a woman David was pursuing.

 Awards